venkatviswa/sf-schema-intelligence/README.md

 ### LLMs Don't Know Your Org

-Large language models like Claude, GPT-4, and Gemini are trained on data up to a cutoff date.
+Large language models like Claude, GPT-5x, and Gemini are trained on data up to a cutoff date.
 For Salesforce developers and architects, this creates three compounding problems:

 **1. Salesforce releases 3 times a year.**
-Salesforce ships major releases in Spring, Summer, and Winter — each introducing new standard objects, deprecated fields, changed relationships, and new Health Cloud or Financial Services Cloud APIs.
+Salesforce ships major releases in Spring, Summer, and Winter — each introducing new standard objects, deprecated fields, changed relationships, and  Industry cloud Objects  such as new Health Cloud or Financial Services Cloud objects.
 A model trained in early 2024 knows nothing about Winter 2025 changes.
 Ask it to write Apex against a new object and it will confidently produce code that does not compile.

 **2. Every org is different.**
 No two Salesforce orgs share the same schema.
 A Healthcare org has hundreds of custom objects, client-specific fields on standard objects, industry-specific junction objects, and namespace prefixes from installed managed packages.
 A Financial Services org has its own custom policy, claim, and account hierarchies.
 Claude knows the generic product.
 It does not know YOUR org.